 Conflict and complex emotions are hard for all people, but some people are more susceptible to these issues and are turning to DBT therapy for help.
 DBT stands for dialectical behavioral therapy, and it is an intensive therapy for people who have high emotional responses that inhibit normal functions.
 DBT helps them accept and control their behavior as it is in the moment.
 To further break it down, dialectic is analytical reasoning that pursues knowledge and truth in conflicts between two or more people.

 DBT is a form of psychotherapy that helps teach people skills they can use.
 This strategy and skills help make their lives manageable and happy.
 Originally, it was used for borderline personality disorder (BPD) and developed by Dr. Marsha Linehan.
-It is now widely used by many therapists, counselors and psychologists for different types of emotional and mental disorders.
-In fact, it can be used for almost any condition including addiction and eating disorders.
+It is now widely used by many therapists, counselors, and psychologists for different types of emotional and mental disorders.
+It can be used for almost any condition including addiction and eating disorders.

 There are four key elements of DBT which are used to manage painful emotions and help decrease relationship conflicts.
 These elements include:

 Managing difficult emotions and regulating the conditions that cause them are essential to DBT.
 This form of therapy can help people who have mental health issues, emotional and behavioral illnesses, behavioral conditions, and anxiety disorders.
 Some of these conditions include:

 DBT can also be used for learning disabilities such as attention deficit hyperactivity disorder (ADHD), short-term and long-term memory issues, executive functioning problems, non-verbal learning disorder (NLD), language processing disorder, and dyslexia.
 This type of therapy can be useful in children as young as toddler age to the elderly.